 Anyone who has previously attended an Introductory Workshop at the Vermont Zen Center or another Center in its lineage (e.g., Toronto, Rochester) and who is in good physical and emotional health may apply.
 Please call or e-mail the Zen Center about your application if you have any questions.

-The Application Form is in pdf format.
+The Application Form is an on-line submission.
 Please read “Information for Trainees” before arriving for the Training Program.